Clearwater Beach Florida – Things to Do & Where To Stay

 The white sand of Clearwater Beach, Florida, is known worldwide.
 Visitors flock here for its soft, warm sand and crystal-clear waters.
 People enjoy walking the beachfront, catching a suntan, and basking in the tropical waters.

 Clearwater Beach, Florida, is the northernmost barrier island in the United States and a popular vacation spot.
-Trip Advisor named it the nation’s number one beach in 2018, and it has been consistently ranked as one of the best beaches in the country.
+Trip Advisor named it the nation’s number-one beach in 2018, and it has been consistently ranked as one of the best beaches in the country.

 The star attraction of Clearwater Beach, Florida, is the beach!
 It’s what most people are here for.
-If you ask a local the best beach in Florida, many will tell you it’s Clearwater Beach, and for a good reason.
+If you ask a local about the best beach in Florida, many will tell you it’s Clearwater Beach, and for a good reason.
 Considered by many to be the “clearest” of all the beaches on the west coast, this beach is very tropical.
 Completely different from the east coast beaches, there is little to no surf, and the waters are typically calm.

 Spending a day on the beach is as simple as packing a beach bag full of supplies and grabbing a spot.
 Or, you can rent beach chairs and umbrellas from local vendors.